cloudblog004/fantasticfoodies/content/en/posts/1042-recipe-of-any-night-of-the-week-simple-salsa-verde-chicken-enchilladas.md

 - "Start by adding your oil to a large skillet once heated add in about 2tbsp of diced onions and add a pinch of cumin and some garlic salt to taste cook down till onions are tender, now add in your salsa verde and lower heat cook for about 10 minutes."
 - "Now Shred your warmed chicken add your diced onion and cilantro to a large bowl(reserve a little onion, cilantro for topping) set aside"
 - "Now heat your tortillas on a griddle or in the microwave optional, once heated set in a warm towel now we can assemble"
 - "Dip tortillas into sauce add to a baking sheet, add in your chicken filling and  cheese and roll continue till you have your desired amount.
 Now top with a little more cheese and cover with foil bake 350 for 15 minutes or so till cheese is melted.
-Before you plate I top with warmed reserved salsa verde, onions, &amp; cilantro"
+Before you plate I top with warmed reserved salsa verde, onions, & cilantro"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe